Where to Stay in Dubrovnik: Best Areas to Stay + Top Hotels

 History buffs

-Best hotels to stay in Dubrovnik Old Town
+Best Hotels to Stay in Dubrovnik Old Town

 ($$$) The Pucic Palace

-Home to a restaurant that serves up delicious food and a wine bar with a vast selection of bottles, The Pucic Palace oozes luxury and is home to air-conditioned rooms and free WiFi.
+Home to a restaurant that serves up delicious food and a wine bar with a vast selection of bottles, The Pucic Palace oozes luxury and is home to air-conditioned rooms and free Wi-Fi.

 ($$) The Byron